jyurtsever/DiffuserCam-ML/README.md

 # For Running Live Classification
-1. Using Webcam as a test
+1. Using Webcam video from laptop
   - In server (can be over ssh):
   ```
   cd classif